spiral/docs/docs/en/grpc/configuration.md

 ## Package Installation

-The `spiral/roadrunner-bridge` package allows you to use RoadRunner [gRPC plugin](https://roadrunner.dev/docs/app-server-grpc) with the Spiral Framework.
+The `spiral/roadrunner-bridge` package allows you to use RoadRunner [gRPC plugin](https://roadrunner.dev/docs/app-server-grpc) with Spiral.
 This package provides tools to generate proto files, client code, and a bootloader for your application.

 At first, you need to install the [spiral/roadrunner-bridge](../start/server.md#roadrunner-bridge) package.